 The Bottom Line

 Anyone can learn how to start a bookie business, but operating a long-term, lucrative online sportsbook operation is a different story.
-If you are serious about achieving success, you need to be prepared to invest plenty of money, time, hard work and market research into this endeavour.
+If you are serious about achieving success, you need to be prepared to invest plenty of money, time, hard work and market research into this endeavor.